Katakana カタカナ

 drama

-Palatal Sounds in Katakana 拗音の片仮名
+Palatal Sounds in Katakana

-Palatal sounds are represented in Katakana by following a /i/-sound symbol with a small-sized /y/-sound symbol.
-These small-sized /y/-sound Katakana are ャ, ュ, and ョ, and they make the following combinations.
+Palatal sounds are represented in katakana by following a /i/–sound symbol with a small-sized /y/–sound symbol.
+These small-sized /y/–sound katakana are ャ, ュ, and ョ, and they make the following combinations.

-Example Words with Palatal Sounds
+Example Words w/ Palatal Sounds

 拗音を使った単語の例